Taaniya/machine-learning-algorithms/READEME.md

 ### Contents

 ```
-|-- data/             <-- data used in EDA and preparing logic
+|-- data /             <-- data used in EDA and preparing logic
-|-- notebooks/        <-- Jupyter notebooks for EDA, visualizations and development of solution for use case
+|-- notebooks /        <-- Jupyter notebooks for EDA, visualizations and development of solution for use case
 |-- README.md
-|-- src/
+|-- src /
-      |-- models      <-- code for training, saving and evaluating models
+      |-- models /     <-- code for training, saving and evaluating models
-      |-- features    <-- code for feature engineering
+      |-- features /    <-- code for feature engineering
 ```